sml93/drl_blaster/README.md

 blasterDRL.py working now but..
 TODO/TOFIX:
 1) To check on saving to result_output.txt and h5 model.
 The model seems small.
 Not sure if its too easy so less data or..

+**27 May 2022**
+model not saving because new_trial and done not false at the same time, TODO/TOFIX:
+1) To check on line 298 to see if can rewrite that logic there, see if you can bring the model.save out instead of cascading it within.